fleetdm/fleet/articles/stay-on-course-with-your-security-compliance-goals.md

 Ultimately, your Head of Security or Chief Compliance Officer is responsible for ensuring compliance, depending on the structure of your organization.
 Asking them to check the progress of each team and individual, in addition to their other responsibilities, isn’t exactly efficient (or fair).

 Your company could hire more security specialists.
 Some organizations have thousands on staff, but we know this isn’t always a realistic option.
-The good news is that you don’t need more security people — just more people with security skills.
+The good news is that you don’t necessarily need more security and compliance people — just more people with security skills.

 Team leads are in the perfect position to help you measure compliance progress.
 They know which hardware needs maintenance.
 They know which software to update, and they’ll be the first to know of any employees who are onboarding or offboarding.